 Contact(s): Jim Dick, DNR spokesperson, 608-267-2773 or Laurie Ross, board liaison, 608-267-7420

-The public may pre-register with Laurie Ross, board liaison, to testify at the board meeting or to participate in the board tour.
-The deadline to register to testify or submit written comments for this business meeting is 11 a.m. on Friday, July 29, 2016.
+The public must pre-register with Laurie Ross, board liaison, to testify at the board meeting or to attend a board tour.
+The deadline to register to testify or submit written comments is 11 a.m. on Friday, Sept.
+21, 2018.
 Registration information is available on the agenda on the DNR website.
-Testimony on the LWSR master plan is tentatively scheduled to begin at 9 a.m.
-August 3.
-People registered to testify should check in with the staff greeter at either the AmericInn or Room G09 GEF 2.
-Access to G09 is through the front desk on the main floor of GEF 2.